-Just over a decade ago, I was stuck on my small town, living with my parents.
+I was stuck in my small town, living with my parents just over a decade ago.
 No other vocation appealed to me more than filmmaking.
-Back then I had no idea my aspirations would take me from my hometown to New York to Los Angeles.
+Back then, I had no idea my aspirations would take me from my hometown to New York to Los Angeles.

-In the journey, I have experienced more than my fair share of sleepless nights and uncertainty.
-But through it all, there is one thing I learned: Your thoughts, more than anything else will influence your beliefs and your beliefs will influence your actions.
+I have experienced more than my fair share of sleepless nights and uncertainty on the journey.
+But through it all, I learned one thing: Your thoughts, more than anything else, will influence your beliefs, and your ideas will influence your actions.

 I wanted to share a little tool I have been utilizing for years.
-The tool is called the Filmmaking Success Mindset.
-The FSM is a set of filmmaking declarations that, if repeated over and over every day, will help you condition your thinking for the better.
+The device is called the Filmmaking Success Mindset.
+The FSM is a set of filmmaking declarations that, if repeated repeatedly every day, will help you condition your thinking for the better.

 - What I think about becomes real.